 Who is responsible: HR or administrative staff, with input from IT for digital updates.

 Ending the offboarding process on a positive note leaves a lasting impression and fosters goodwill with the departing employee.
 A thoughtful farewell can turn former employees into advocates for your brand and keep the door open for future collaborations.
+Incorporating these best practices for offboarding employees turns a departure into a future opportunity.

 Why it’s important: Enhances your employer brand and encourages positive word-of-mouth.